Search This Blog

 It was also my great fortune to meet and forge a long friendship with Adrienne Alyce Claerbaut (nee Morris), who was the niece of Billy Strayhorn.
 Over a great part of her life, Alyce has devoted herself to the cause of Strayhorn's music.

 When I first met her at her home, I briefly acquainted with her twelve-year-old daughter. on a subsequent visit, she laid a pearl of wisdom on me: "If you want to know Ellington, listen to the music; if you want to know Strayhorn, listen to the words," which were nearly always about longing and loss.
 At one point, after I'd learned the tune, I rehearsed "Lush Life" with her for an occasion that did not materials.
-But Alyce did take the time to talk about her famous uncle to an honors class I taught in the 1990s, to my eternal gratitude.
+But Alyce did take the time to talk about her famous uncle to an honors class I taught in the 1990s, for which I remain grateful.

-In 1946, he dragged a portable recording machine to the Civic Opera House, climbed the catwalk above the stage, dangled a microphone below and captured the DE Orchestra on recordings that would not have existed without such efforts.
-As self-styled oral historian, he taped hundreds of hours of interviews, but the exact contents of this will not be known for years, since U. of C. archivists will have to catalog two truckloads of material.
-In the 1940s, Mr. Steiner promoted concerts featuring McPartland and Freeman, among others, and with Hugh Davis started S&D Records to issue Chicago jazz recordings.
-By leasing and, in 1949, purchasing the catalogue of the old Paramount record label, Mr. Steiner was able to reissue historic recordings of Jelly Roll Morton, King Oliver, Bessie Smith, Ma Rainey, and Blind Lemon Jefferson, among others.
+In 1946, he dragged a portable recording machine to the Civic Opera House, climbed the catwalk above the stage, dangled a microphone below and captured the Duke Ellington Orchestra on recordings that would not have existed without such efforts.
+As self-styled oral historian, he taped hundreds of hours of interviews.
+Also in the 1940s, Steiner promoted concerts featuring McPartland and Freeman, among others, and with Hugh Davis started S&D Records to issue Chicago jazz recordings.
+By leasing and, in 1949, purchasing the catalogue of the old Paramount record label, he was able to reissue historic recordings of Jelly Roll Morton, King Oliver, Bessie Smith, Ma Rainey, and Blind Lemon Jefferson, among others.

 Steiner was present at one of our Ellington Society gatherings when he gave me a copy of Duke Ellington's "Jig Walk" on an ancient-looking 78 rpm record; he held the rights to that transcription of a piano roll from the 1920s.
 I recall Dick Buckley being there, too, along with Henry Quarles, all the way from Pewaukee, Wisconsin.
 Henry handed me a copy of an Index to Music Is My Mistress, an eighty-two-page pamphlet by H. F. Huon, which was packed with useful information.
 I wish it were still in print.